 I like to cut the strips with a really thin 7 1/2" blade and cut in from both sides.
 I waste less wood that way, and the cutting goes a bit faster too.
 It's also a bit less dangerous, the piece I'm cutting off doesn't get fully wedged behind the saw blade.

 this kind of cut, or the cut off piece always ends up getting sucked into the saw.

 Heating up wood makes it bend easier.
 So does moisture.
-That's why wood is
+That's what steam

 of water in a large stock pot, and stuck the pieces in two thirds of the way to start.